The Merlin Chronicles

 The Merlin Chronicles is a short story collection edited by Mike Ashley published by Robinson Publishing in 1995.

 Plot summary

-The Merlin Chronicles features twenty-two short stories in 450 pages with them common theme being Merlin, the King's mage.
+The Merlin Chronicles features twenty-two short stories about Merlin.

 Reception

 Steve Faragher reviewed The Merlin Chronicles for Arcane magazine, rating it a 6 out of 10 overall.
 Faragher comments that "some of the stories are brilliant and with the option to just dip in occasionally rather than read the entire book from cover to cover, you could find yourself rewarded by this good-value book."